LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 In both cases four quantities are used to describe the rotation, but usually one degree of freedom is fixed.
 For three angles, the order is fixed.
 For the axis-angle representation, the axis is set to have a unit length, so it can only exist on the unit sphere and hence two numbers are sufficient to describe it (latitude and longitude).
-Therefore there are three degrees of freedom when describing a rotation in 3D.
+In either case, there are three remaining degrees of freedom.

 ### 1. Three angles and an order